microsoft/jacdac/services/power.md

 until the report has been sent on the wire.
 During the grace period incoming `shutdown` commands are ignored.

-* Upon reset, a power service enters `Startup` state, and then only after 0-300ms (random) enables itself and sends the first `shutdown` command
+* Upon reset, a power service enables itself, and then only after 0-300ms (random) sends the first `shutdown` command
 * Every enabled power service emits `shutdown` commands every 400-600ms (random; first few packets can be even sent more often)
 * If an enabled power service sees a `shutdown` command from somebody else, it disables itself (unless in grace period)
 * If a disabled power service sees no `shutdown` command for more than ~1200ms, it enables itself (this is when the previous power source is unplugged or otherwise malfunctions)
-* If a power service has been disabled for 50-60s (random), it enables itself.
+* If a power service has been disabled for around 10s, it enables itself.

 Additionally:
 * While the `allowed` register is set to `0`, the service will not enable itself (nor send `shutdown` commands)